stm32-periph/stm32f30/Projects/STM32F30x_StdPeriph_Examples/COMP/COMP_OutputBlanking/readme.txt

 In order to test this example, follow these steps:
 - Connect TIM1 CH2 (PA9) to a scope and to the input trigger of a wave generator
-- Connect the wave generator ouput to COMP1 Non Inverting input (PA1)
+- Connect the wave generator output to COMP1 Non Inverting input (PA1)
 - Configure the wave generator to output a pulse at rising edge event with high level greater than VREFINT (1.22V) and pulse duration lower 27.7 micro second (as an example you can use 10 micro second).